Hyundai i20 Common Problems and Solutions

 Problem:

-There is excessive noise coming from the steering column, particularly when you’re driving on rough roads.
+There is *excessive noise* emanating from the steering column, especially when driving on rough roads.

 Solution:

-Caused by a lack of sufficient lubrication on any of the contact surfaces in the engine drive gears, all it takes is a little TLC.
+Caused by insufficient lubrication on any of the contact surfaces in the engine drive gears, it only takes a little TLC.
 Apply lubricant to the motor drive gear and the steering column.

 Difficulty level